elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 ### Devices

-Our hardware retailers [Laptop with Linux], [Slimbook], and [Star Labs] will all offering elementary OS 7 out of the box soon.
+Our hardware retailers [Laptop with Linux], [Slimbook], and [Star Labs] will all be offering elementary OS 7 out of the box soon.
 Visit retailers' individual sites for more information.

 <div style="text-align: center" markdown="1">
 [Shop Devices][store]{: .button }